 - Smart Automated Building: HVAC, Control Technical Equipment, Demand Oriented Control of Equipment, Sustainability

-- Smart Building Dashboard: Management Tool, Sales Tool, Overview, Digital Twin, AR
+- Smart Building Cockpit: Management Tool, Sales Tool, Overview, Digital Twin, AR

 The Challenge is open to vendors, organizations, teams and individuals worldwide.
 The winners are selected by jury and prizes include a customer Proof of Concept with a Principal Partner.